BONAP NOTES and NEWS

 NEWS (June 20, 2013): Two new documents are added to the TDC; first, taxa excluded from the flora of North America; second, names considered to be illegitimate or invalidly published.

 List 1 - After decades of searching unsuccessfully for “bona fide” vouchers substantiating their occurrences in North America, we have excluded nearly 500 taxa for which we can find no convincing evidence of their presence here.
 The reports of many of these taxa were based upon misidentifications, errant application of names, and most commonly, cultivated records only.
 The name of each taxon (plus their commonly used synonyms) is provided in traditional family arrangement.

 List 2 - Included within list 2 are names found throughout the North American literature that have not met the minimum requirements for validation of publication.
 All of these names are arranged by their traditional families.

-NEWS (April 11, 2013): BONAP’s Customized Geographic Database Page is now fully functional.
-Our Customized Geographic Database Page (TDC-CGD) is now fully functional and ready for use.
+- NEWS (April 11, 2013): BONAP’s Customized Geographic Database (CGD) is now fully functional and ready for use.
 Options for creating an account and signing in can be found atop the page.

 - NEWS (April 5, 2013): BONAP adds 45,000 more photographs to its Image Gallery.
 Since early January, 2013, BONAP has been processing its back-logged collection of photographs for display on our website.
 The new additions will include images of many exotic taxa.
 We are grateful to many of our European, Australian, Asian and North American friends and colleagues who have provided these photographs.
 Their names are included within our photographic contributors section.
 Many additional photographs will be displayed later in 2013.